R-e-d-J/rebook/README.md

 # Rebook 2

 ReBook2 is a OOP rewriting of rebook whitch is a Tcl/Tk based GUI for the PDF conversion tool, k2pdfopt.
-ReBook2 is ***largely*** inspired by Pu Wang's rebook.
+ReBook2 is ***largely*** inspired by ***Pu Wang's rebook***.

 #### Advantage of ReBook2

-- rebook rewrote in the *Object Oriented Programming* paradigm (and other code improvement)
+- rebook totally rewritten in the *Object Oriented Programming* paradigm (and other code improvement)
+- GUI rethought
+- run in a virtual environnement
+- cropboxes bug fixed
 - support crop-margin and cropboxes
-- cropboxes bug fixed
-- support multiple saved preset
+- support multiple saved settings files
-- support more device
+- support more devices
 - support DJVU file
 - …